Apply to the Sonography Program

 PSYC 1000 General Psychology

-Successful applicants will be notified of their conditional acceptance by March 21st
+Successful applicants will be notified of their conditional acceptance by late March

-After conditional acceptance to the DMS program, proof of the following additional requirements must be submitted to the DMS program by the dates stipulated in the acceptance letter:
+After conditional acceptance to the DMS program, proof of the following additional requirements must be submitted to the DMS program by the dates stipulated in the acceptance letter.
+Failure to meet all requirements may result in forfeiting your seat:

 - Acceptable drug screening and criminal background checks.

 At their discretion, clinical sites may require a drug screening and/or criminal background check prior to allowing students into the clinical setting.
 (If required, any associated fees will be the responsibility of the student.)
 In addition, clinical sites may require random drug testing and/or drug testing for reasonable cause.
 Generally, the urine drug test screens for illegal drugs or drugs that impair judgment while in the clinical agency.
-Testing positive on the screening, or evidence of tampering with a specimen, will disqualify a student from participating in the clinical assignment.
+Testing positive on the screening, or evidence of tampering with a specimen, will disqualify a student from participating in the clinical assignment or acceptance to the Sonography program.
 In addition to drug screening, for the safety of patients and health care workers, child abuse clearance and criminal background checks are required by some agencies prior to a clinical assignment.
-Certain criminal activity, as evidenced by a criminal background check, may also disqualify a student from clinical participation.
+Certain criminal activity, as evidenced by a criminal background check, may also disqualify a student from clinical participation or acceptance to the Sonography Program.
 Students are advised that the inability to gain clinical education experiences can result in the inability to meet program objectives and outcomes.
 These circumstances may prevent final acceptance into and/or progression through the program, and may ultimately result in dismissal from the program.